– Developments intended for occupancy by persons of a specific age group, usually 55 and older, or 62 and older.

 – The foundation is the first piece of a home to be constructed and creates a base for the rest of the home's components.
 There are three types of foundations that are commonly used: slab, crawlspace, and basement.

-– A basement is the lowest habitable story of a building, usually below ground level.
-Part of the basement can be at ground level (walk-out basements.-
+Basement – A basement is the lowest habitable story of a building, usually below ground level.
+Part of the basement can be at ground level (walk-out basements.)
+A basement is considered finished if part of all of the basement area has finished walls, floors, and ceilings for use as living space.
+A laundry room, bathroom, utility room, closet, or other small partially finished area does not constitute a finished basement.

 – A housing unit, as defined for purposes of these data, is a house, an apartment, a group of rooms, or a single room intended for occupancy as separate living quarters.
 Separate living quarters are those in which the occupants live separately from any other individuals in the building and which have a direct access from the outside of the building or through a common hall.